kaviyadharshini2805/Candidate-Intelligence-Platform/README.md

 ## Validation

-All outputs are validated using Pydantic:
+All outputs are validated using Pydantic to ensure data integrity:

 - Required field validation
 - Data type validation